Skip to content

 )

-async with Pipeline(settings) as engine:
+async with Crawler(settings) as engine:

 results = await engine.run("https://example.com/news")